Leonard Kleinrock: Queueing theory

 Kleinrock's best-known and most-significant work is on queueing theory, a major topic of applied mathematics that has applications in many fields.
 His thesis proposal in 1961, Information Flow in Large Communication Nets, led to a doctoral thesis at MIT in 1962, Message Delay in Communication Nets with Storage, later published as book in 1964, Communication Nets: Stochastic Message Flow and Delay.
 In this work, he researched the configuration and operation of communication networks, considering design parameters such as "channel capacity, effect of priority discipline, choice of routing procedure, and design of topological structure".
 He analyzed delays in Plan 55-A, a message switching system operated by Western Union for processing telegrams.
 His thesis went on to apply probability theory to model queueing delays in a generalized communication network.

-Donald Davies, in his 1966 paper on packet switching, applied Kleinorck's techniques to show that "there is an ample margin between the estimated performance of the [packet-switched] system and the stated requirement" in terms of a satisfactory response time for a human user.
+Donald Davies, in his 1966 paper on packet switching, applied Kleinrock's techniques to show that "there is an ample margin between the estimated performance of the [packet-switched] system and the stated requirement" in terms of a satisfactory response time for a human user.
 This addressed a key question about the viability of computer networking.